IacopomC/CarND-Advanced-Lane-Lines/README.md

 # **Advanced Lane Finding**
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 This repository contains my implementation of the homonymous open source [project](https://github.com/udacity/CarND-Advanced-Lane-Lines) part of the [Udacity - Self-Driving Car NanoDegree](http://www.udacity.com/drive).
-Keep in mind that I didn't enroll in the program.

 For a step by step walkthrough of the project and an overview of the theory used see [here](https://iacopomc.github.io/projects/2020-07-15-advanced-lane-finding-project/) and [here](https://iacopomc.github.io/blog/advanced-lane-finding/)